+44 (0)345 8620012

 What steps do I need to take?

 You should be aware of the security vulnerability and take sensible steps to stay safe online.
 Discuss the issue with your IT person.
-There is useful information about the vulnerability at http://heartbleed.com/
+There is useful information about the vulnerability at https://heartbleed.com/

-We recommend reading this article on BBC News http://www.bbc.co.uk/news/technology-26954540 because it contains useful background information and good practice tips for online security.
+We recommend reading this article on BBC News https://www.bbc.co.uk/news/technology-26954540 because it contains useful background information and good practice tips for online security.
 Some major technology companies have recommended the public “change your passwords everywhere”.
 At JSWeb, we are not forcing customers to reset their passwords, but we would remind customers that it’s considered good practice to change your passwords on a regular basis or when there is any possibility of a security threat like this.

 My website has an SSL certificate, what do I do?

 The advice we have received from our SSL providers (GeoTrust, Comodo and GlobalSign) is that all SSL certificates should be re-issued and re-installed.
 This is because there was the (very small) chance someone could have exploited OpenSSL on your website and retrieved the SSL private keys.
-This involves creating a new CSR (certificate signing request), JSWeb submitting a re-issue request to the appropriate SSL provider, and then the certificate being validated, re-issued and re-installed on the webserver.
+This involves creating a new CSR (certificate signing request), JSWeb submitting a re-issue request to the appropriate SSL provider, and then the certificate being validated, re-issued and re-installed on the web server.
 If you have purchased an SSL certificate from JSWeb and you’d like to have it re-issued and re-installed, please email our support team.
 There is no cost involved, but please be patient because our support team are receiving more requests than usual.

 My website does NOT have an SSL certificate, what do i do?